wso2/docs-mi/en/docs/reference/connectors/snowflake-connector/snowflake-connector-example.md

 # Snowflake Connector Example

 The Snowflake Connector allows you to access the [Snowflake JDBC Driver API](https://docs.snowflake.com/developer-guide/jdbc/jdbc) from an integration sequence.
-This provides functionalities to execute a set of standard Snowflake DDL, DML and query commands.
+This provides functionalities to execute a set of standard Snowflake DDL, DML, and query commands.
 You can use the connector to perform query, execute and batch execute operations on Snowflake databases.

 ## What you'll build

-This example demonstrates how to use the Snowflake Connector for querying, inserting, batch inserting and deleting data in a Snowflake database.
-Let's consider a use-case involving a hotel database for managing reservations.
+This example demonstrates how to use the Snowflake Connector for querying, inserting, batch inserting, and deleting data in a Snowflake database.
+Let's consider a use case involving a hotel database for managing reservations.
 Within the hotel database, there exists a table named RESERVATIONS responsible for storing reservation details.

-1. Insert a single record to the Snowflake database.
+1. Insert a single record into the Snowflake database.
-2. Insert multiple records to the Snowflake database.
+2. Insert multiple records into the Snowflake database.
 3. Query data from the Snowflake database.
 4. Delete data from the Snowflake database.

 All operations are exposed via an API.
 The API with the context `/snowflakeconnector` has 4 resources.

-* `/insertReservation` : Insert a single reservation to the Snowflake database.
+* `/insertReservation`: Insert a single reservation to the Snowflake database.
-* `/insertReservationBatch` : Insert a batch of reservations to the Snowflake database.
+* `/insertReservationBatch`: Insert a batch of reservations to the Snowflake database.
-* `/getReservationInfo` : Retrieve all the reservations from the Snowflake database.
+* `/getReservationInfo`: Retrieve all the reservations from the Snowflake database.
-* `/deleteReservation` : Delete a reservation from the Snowflake database.
+* `/deleteReservation`: Delete a reservation from the Snowflake database.

 ## Before you begin